PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 # Deploying-ML-Model-on-Azure-using-Docker-Container
-Building ML model, Creating an API for the model using Flask, Dockerizing Flask Web App, and Deploying on Azure
+Involves Building an ML model, Creating an API for the model using Flask, Dockerizing Flask Web Application, and Deploying on Azure Cloud Platform.